2389-research/gmailcal-mcp-rs/README.md

-# 📧 Gmail MCP Server
+# 📧 Gmail & Calendar MCP Server

-Welcome to the **Gmail MCP Server**!
-This is a Model Completion Protocol (MCP) server designed to interact seamlessly with the Gmail API, empowering Claude to read and manage emails from your Gmail account. 🚀
+Welcome to the **Gmail & Calendar MCP Server**!
+This is a Model Completion Protocol (MCP) server designed to interact seamlessly with the Gmail and Google Calendar APIs, empowering Claude to read and manage emails and calendar events from your Google account. 🚀

 ## 📜 Summary of Project

-The Gmail MCP Server is built on Rust, providing a robust and efficient interface to the Gmail API.
+The MCP Server is built on Rust, providing a robust and efficient interface to the Google APIs.
 Through this server, users can perform various functionalities like:
 - Listing emails from their inbox 📬
 - Searching for emails using Gmail search queries 🔍
 - Getting details of specific emails 📑